miklevin/MikeLev.in/_posts/2025-04-20-file-polling-progress-indicator.md

 sort_order: 1
 ---

-## Introductory Context
+## Overview of the Software Tool Development

-This article discusses the technical process of building and refining a software tool designed to automatically export data in CSV format from a third-party service called Botify, likely used for website analysis or SEO.
+This article discusses the technical process of building and refining a software tool designed to automatically export data in CSV format from a third-party service called Botify, used for website analysis or SEO.
 The core task involves interacting with Botify's API (Application Programming Interface) to request data exports, which can take a long time.
 The author focuses on improving the user experience during this waiting period by replacing manual status checks with automatic background updates ("polling") and displaying visual feedback like progress bars.

+## Methodology and AI Assistance

 The text also details the author's methodology, which involves using multiple Artificial Intelligence (AI) coding assistants (like Gemini, Grok, and ChatGPT) to help develop and compare implementation strategies.

+### Web Technologies and Concepts

 It delves into specific web technologies like HTMX (for dynamic UI updates without full page reloads) and PicoCSS (a styling framework), and explores concepts like state management (keeping track of ongoing processes) and handling asynchronous operations (tasks that run in the background).

+## Narrative and Documentation

 The narrative follows a journal-like progression, documenting challenges, solutions, and interactions with AI tools.

 ---